Top 30

 Open up your future career options

-Our BA (Hons) Dance, Aerial and Physical Theatre degree has built-in career preparation to prepare you for a range of careers across the dance industry.
+Our BA (Hons) Dance, Aerial and Physical Theatre degree will prepare you for a range of careers across the dance industry.

 Past dance students have gone on to the following careers: